zabojad/haxe-js-kit/README.md

 #### Asynchronous programming (experimental)

-Implementing `util.Async` allows to write typical asynchronous code in a "flat" way.
+Implementing `util.Async` allows to write typical asynchronous code in a "flat" way using the `@async` inline metadata.

 This is very useful, avoiding superfluous indentations and braces / parenthesis mess in the context of linear, "single threaded" scripts...